kingsley1989/UMB_dissertation_template/README.md

     bibtex thesis
     pdflatex thesis

-## Issue with the talbe of content
+## Issue with the table of content

 If you have to add word *Chapter/Table/Figure* and *Page* on the second page of toc, tot or tof, add the following code to the end of `example/chapters/headpages.tex`